Sign up to our Newsletter

 Finance is a smart choice for those aiming for tax law, corporate law, or real estate law.
 In this major, you'll study business economics, accounting, business law, and more.
 Like economics and philosophy, finance emphasizes quantitative reasoning, a plus for the LSAT.

 For tax law, finance teaches about tax planning and financial regulations.
-In corporate law, it's crucial for advising on mergers and acquisitions.
+In corporate law, it's crucial to advise on mergers and acquisitions.
 And for real estate law, understanding finance is key for property transactions.
 Overall, finance gives you a solid grasp of financial concepts and sharpens your analytical skills, setting you up well for law school and beyond.

 Arts and Humanities